 This past night was my favorite nephew, Christopher’s, high school graduation party.
 I spent most of the day cooking and fretting about how I was going to get all this food into my car and not ruin my hair during the 72 hour monsoon that hit South Florida from all sides.
 I have always been a fervent believer in the “your hair is your crown and glory” religion.
 As I peeled the shrimp for the hors d’oeuvre I was taking, Blackened Shrimp Bites (recipe follows), I thought about when he entered our family.
 Of course, we already had the Darling of Naughty, Catherine.
 It’s not as if we were going to take her down to the river and drown her.
 We recognized her uniqueness…boy, did we!
 But a boy child?
 Well!
 Ain’t NOTHIN’ like a boy child.
 He king.
 That’s all there is to it.
 He duh king!
 He and James got along famously from day one and have shared a continuing passion for baseball.

 The following day we all arrived at the party; the grownups made a beeline to the bar for the requisite Bloody or Mimosa.
 A few of the hard cores just went to into the club for scotch or rum.
 Anyway, Pamela had Chris all set up.
 He was to be the pirate.
 She had a black scarf tied around the side of his head and a black patch over one eye.
 On one ear he donned a large gold hoop and on his cheek he sported a drawn-on mammoth scar.
 She finished off his outfit with a flowy, open down the front shirt, a black vest and for pants…an old pair of scrubs!!!
 He had rubbed dirt all over his feet and he was barefooted.
 Argh!
 Wait!!
 He also had a huge sword that he was waving around!!
 He looked quite the part.
 In fact, Chris looked so good that some of the old guard sitting on the outside patio lunching didn’t recognise him and drew back with fear and revulsion when he passed by with his junior pack of future buccaneers!!!
 I think they just though he was some big zero trying to make a few bucks at a little boy’s birthday party!
 Haha!!!
 It was a great party!!
-All the little people got great pirate’s booty and the grownups got tanked!!
-But that’s not the funny part!
-What we REALLY laugh about now is that Christopher didn’t realize until just a few years ago that it was his father playing the pirate!
+All the little people got great pirate’s booty and the grownups got tanked.
+But that’s not the funny part.
+What we REALLY laugh about now is that Christopher didn’t realize until just a few years ago that it was his father playing the pirate.
 Hahaha!!
 All this time he thought it was “just some pirate”.
-Oh, God, we just scream about that!
-I can still see Chris stomping around waving that sword and all those little pirates throwing their heads back and screaming “AAAAAARGH!!!”
+Oh, God, we just scream about that.
+I can still see Chris stomping around waving that sword, his gold hoop earring glinting in the sunlight and all those little pirates throwing their heads back and screaming “AAAAAARGH!!!”

 And now our little pirate is going off to college.
 He’s movin’ on and probably won’t look back.
 (They never do.)
 So here’s my pirate treasure for you… another little gift from the sea.
 Blackened Shrimp Bites.